a4lg/ffuzzy/README.md

 ## Performance

-While ffuzzy++ performed well in large scale clustering, some use cases were slower than libfuzzy.
+While ffuzzy++ performed well in the large scale clustering, some use cases were slower than libfuzzy.
 In contrast, this crate expects (at least) comparable performance to libfuzzy even if only "easy" functions are used and no *unsafe* features are enabled.